Introduction #

 Once your scan is complete, a Radiologist (a doctor trained to interpret MRI images) will review the results and prepare a report for your referring doctor.

-This typically takes a few hours to a day, depending on the hospital or diagnostic center.
+This typically takes a few hours to a day (or days), depending on the hospital or diagnostic center.
 Your doctor will then discuss the findings and next steps with you.

 How often can I have a Brain MRI? #